 Recommended Hotel: BEST WESTERN Joshua Tree Hotel & Suites

-Just outside Visalia, California, Sequoia National Park houses the biggest tree in the world — it’s a 275-foot tall, 60-foot wide General Sherman.
+Just outside Visalia, California, Sequoia and Kings Canyon National Park houses the biggest tree in the world—it’s a 275-foot tall, 60-foot wide General Sherman.
 Because more than 80-percent of the park is only accessible by foot or on horseback, this magical forest is best explored by wandering through these awe-inspiring sequoia trees.
 Take the kids onto the half-mile loop trail to check out Crystal Cave.
 Guided tours are available to learn about this mystical world under the giant trees.
-Or hike the granite Moro Rock — there’s a stone stairway with 350 steps up to the top, where you’ll be able to see the view above the forest’s canopy of lush trees.
+Or hike the granite Moro Rock—there’s a stone stairway with 350 steps up to the top, where you’ll be able to see the view above the forest’s canopy of lush trees.
 You might even see the peregrine falcons nesting there!

 Recommended Hotel: Wuksachi Lodge